Dillonsmart/jpg-png-to-webp-compressor/README.md

 originals_dir = ""
 ```

-Set the destination directory to store the newly converted images
+Set the destination directory to store the converted images
 ```
 converted_dir = ""
 ```